Compiled by Pirah Aijaz

-Bushra Ali is a social Entrepreneur.
-Her ventures "Kitchen On Mission" and "Baazyaft", have been running successfully for some time.
-Shes a Master multi-tasker, who juggles her multifarious roles pretty well.
-Behind each of Bushra’s, initiatives is the yearning to make a difference and solve as many problems as she can.
+Bushra Ali Khan is a Social Entrepreneur.
+Her ventures “Kitchen On Mission” and “Baazyaft”, have been running successfully for some time.
+She’s a Master multi-tasker, who juggles her multifarious roles pretty well.
+Behind each of Bushra’s, initiatives are the yearning to make a difference and solve as many problems as she can.

 Let’s learn about her journey, her successes, failures, and learning…

-So we had two chauffers at home, we had to relieve them, as our needs changed during the Pandemic but I wanted to hold on, to them.
-That is, when my 12 yrs. old son came up with an idea, that we could start selling home-cooked food and retain our current chauffers as delivery men.
+So we had two chauffeurs at home, and we had to relieve them, as our needs changed during the Pandemic but I wanted to hold on, to them.
+That is when my 12 yrs. old son came up with the idea, that we could start selling home-cooked food and retain our current chauffeurs as delivery men.
 He pledged to help in marketing and sales.

-In this way, we changed the roles of our employees, made them into riders and laid the foundation of a new business.
-Initially, we started with only two dishes per day and now we have almost 20 dishes in the menu, purely based on customer demand.
-When the business expanded, we made a commercial kitchen at home, engaged more employees and started corporate sampling.
+In this way, we changed the roles of our employees, made them into riders, and laid the foundation of a new business.
+Initially, we started with only two dishes per day and now we have almost 20 dishes on the menu, purely based on customer demand.
+When the business expanded, we made a commercial kitchen at home, engaged more employees, and started corporate sampling.

 You are a project leader and managing director of the Baazyaft, a company with a unique name and approach.
 We would love to know more about it.

 It is an Urdu/ Persian word which means rebirth/recycle.
-It aims to provide livelihood to the most neglected community of Pakistan - the Transgenders.
-Its mission is to use fabric waste, which otherwise goes in landfill, putting the environment at stake.
+It aims to provide a livelihood to the most neglected community of Pakistan – the Transgenders.
+Its mission is to use fabric waste, which otherwise goes into a landfill, putting the environment at stake.

-It is based on triple bottom line approach of: People – Planet – Profit for People.
-Thus, we will be using textile waste to manufacture jewelry, stationery and other decoration items and sell it through social media platforms.
+It is based on a triple bottom line approach of People – Planet – Profit for People.
+Thus, we will be using textile waste to manufacture jewelry, stationery, and other decoration items and sell it through social media platforms.

 What are your strategies for managing both ventures?

 No special strategies in fact!
-I have to manage three things: family, Baazyaft and Kitchen on Mission.
+I have to manage three things: family, Baazyaft, and Kitchen on Mission.
 There was a time that everyone said you have to choose one because it’s not possible to look after both with your family.
-I took time to think on it and came back with the decision that I will keep the two ventures as both have employees, who earn their income through them, so I can’t choose one over another.
-Instead, I have to build a strong motivated team and involve them in decision making.
+I took time to think about it and came back to the decision that I will keep the two ventures as both have employees, who earn their income through them, so I can’t choose one over another.
+Instead, I have to build a strongly motivated team and involve them in decision-making.